kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 #### ResizeUnschedulable Pod Condition

-The Scheduler will own a new `ResizeUnschedulable` condition type in the pod status.
+The Scheduler will own a new `ResizeUnschedulable` condition type in the pod status, set by the core scheduler as part of handling scheduling failures.

 This condition will be present only after a preemption attempt fails.
 For example:

 ```yaml
 status: